omni-us/reconplogger/README.rst

     git push; git push --tags

-When the version tags are pushed, jenkins will automatically build the wheel file, test it and if successful, push the package to the pypi server.
+When the version tags are pushed, circleci will automatically build the wheel file, test it and if successful, push the package to pypi.